Marshal-AM/pocu/README.md

 ### 4.1 Vision & Impact

 The POCU agent is **the missing UX layer for autonomous on-chain compute**.
-It is not a chatbot that explains ML—it is a **training coordinator** that closes the entire loop from natural-language intent to HTS model NFT.
+It is not a chatbot that explains ML—it is a **training coordinator** that closes the entire loop from natural-language intent to building a FULL ML Model.

 **Why this matters:**

-- **Democratizes ML** — Domain experts describe goals in plain English; the agent handles Kaggle search, preprocessing, architecture matching, and job queueing.
+- **Democratizes ML** — Domain experts describe goals in plain English; the agent handles Dataset search, preprocessing, architecture matching, and job queueing.
 - **Enables auditable AI commerce** — Every chat session gets a real AP2 mandate pair, budget cap, and payment receipts on Hedera.
 - **Proves agents can spend safely** — AP2 mandates and HBAR allowances let autonomous agents reimburse gas from pre-approved budgets without custodial risk.
 - **Makes ledger compute usable** — Without the agent, cpuarc is a low-level tensor engine.
 With it, anyone can say *"train a fraud model on this dataset"* and get an on-chain job.